 Located at Bridger Creek Golf Course north of town.
 This is a private venue so please respect their requirements.
 Please ski only on the groomed trail, park only at the Clubhouse, and no dogs are allowed.
 This venue offers loops on flat and rolling terrain, and is a great place for beginning skiers.

-Bohart is a full-service cross country ski center that offers ski rentals, ski lessons, and over 35 km of terrain.
+Among our other winter activities that include snowshoeing and fatbiking, we are a premier destination for cross country skiing that offers ski rentals, ski lessons, and over 35 km of terrain.
 The season usually runs from the first week of December through March.
 Trail Fees are required.

 Bozeman Creek is a multi-use trail on Forest Service land located about 7 miles south of town.
 Turn onto Nash Road from either South 19th or Sourdough Rd., follow Nash to the poorly marked Sourdough Canyon Road and drive south to the trail and parking lot.
 Expect dog walkers, joggers, and a variety of other skiers on this trail.
 Rock skis are suggested during low-snow periods or until the skier becomes familiar with the trail.

 Hyalite Canyon is USFS land, the entrance road is located 8 miles south of town off of S. 19th, and skiing exists just about anywhere.
 There is however a 25km series of loops near the reservoir (11 miles up the road).
 These trails are groomed intermittently for classical technique only (no skate), making it a beautiful venue for quiet ski touring.
 Both the road and the trails are plowed/groomed as dollars and manpower permit, so check locally for conditions.
 A 4-wheel drive vehicle is highly recommended.
 Donations (and information) for road and trail maintenance are accepted at the Forest Service office and at www.bridgerskifoundation.org.
 The USFS is located at 3710 Fallon St. on the west side of town (406-522-2520).